moppius/contextual-dioramas/README.md

 All the build tools logic is in the `package.json` and `webpack.config.js`.

 Read the full [threejs-modern-app documentation](https://github.com/marcofugaro/threejs-modern-app) for a more in-depth guide.

+## Credits

+- The environment reflection map is a free CC0 HDRI image from [hdrihaven.com](https://hdrihaven.com/)